Cayt-Schlichting/Climate-Data-Analysis/CO2_Basics/README.md

 >  - How does a seasonal decomposition with statsmodel compare with other methods of pulling the seasonal cycle?
 >  - Is there a trend in atmospheric CO$_2$ levels?

+### Discoveries
+> - The last 40 years of atmospheric CO$_2$ readings show a clear upward trend
+> - There is a distinct seasonal pattern in the CO$_2$ readings, with a peak at the end of Spring and a trough in the Fall.
+Annual readings can vary by 6 ppm
+> - Modeling the time series, I was able to forecast 10 years with an rmse of 4 ppm.
+Given that the error grew the farther the data was projected out, I extrapolated an error rate to be used on the future dataset.
+> - Forecasting 15 years into the future, my model predicts that Earth will reach over 450 ppm by 2037.

+---
 ### Project Plan

 - [ ] **Acquire** data from the Scripps CO$_2$ Program.